ryanharriso4/TicTacToeGraphics/README.md

 Extra things that would be cool to add:
   - The ablility to load and store information from games
-  - Something to make the game run like an app such as a launcher so that it would be easier for the average user to play
+  - The ability to run the app with a icon through a launcher or other system.
+This would make it easier for the average user to play because they wouldn't have to go  through the command line.
-  -